For Adjustable Rate Mortgages loans ("ARMs"), rates may increase after settlement.

 Payment History

-- Bankruptcy/Consumer Credit, if applicable
+- Bankruptcy/Consumer Credit, if applicable.

 Additional Information, If Applicable

-- Explanation of discrepancies on credit
+- Explanation of discrepancies on credit.

-PNC Online Banking | Pay your mortgage online using PNC Online Banking.
-It's free, secure and easy to use. | You can schedule payments from a PNC deposit account or from an external non-PNC deposit account.
-Click Make a Payment on your account activity screen in Online Banking. |
+| PNC Online Banking | Make a payment to your account using PNC Online Banking.
+You can schedule one time or recurring payments. | Navigate to PNC Online Banking and select your account.
+Click Make a Payment on your account activity screen to schedule a payment. |

-Automated Payments | Enroll in the Automated Payment Program and have your monthly payment automatically deducted from any deposit account, including deposit accounts at other banks. | Download, complete, and return the Automated Payment Authorization form to the address or fax number listed on the form, or to your local PNC branch. |
+| Bi-Weekly Automated Payments | Enroll in the Bi-Weekly Automated Payments Program and have half of your monthly mortgage payment automatically deducted every 2 weeks from your deposit account. | Download, complete, and return the Bi-Weekly Automated Payment Authorization form to the address or fax number listed on the form, or to your local PNC branch. |

-In-Branch Payment | Paying in branch | Payment is accepted in many PNC bank branches during normal branch hours and is effective as of the date payment is made, although it may take up to 2 business days for the payment to be reflected on your account. |
+| In-Branch Payment | Make a payment at any PNC Branch. | Visit a PNC Branch during normal branch hours to make a payment.
+The payment is effective as of the date the payment is made, although it may take up to 2 business days for the payment to be reflected on your account. |

 Need more information?
 From first mortgage to home equity, from setting up your online account to payment processing – explore the Understanding Home Lending Center to find the answers you need.